 - Michael Koehler – local artist who designed the event poster, check out his zine Discount Demon Deals at the shop!

 - October Games – local game developer presenting a special demo of their new game project and also a new printing of their Horror Legends comic!

-- Travis Bundy – local artist and co-founder of Creator’s Edge Press, will be selling his wares and giving out FREE graphic novels.
+- Travis Bundy – local artist and 20th Talon of the CLAW, and co-founder of Creator’s Edge Press, will be selling his wares and giving out FREE graphic novels.

 - Tacoma Ghost Tours – get schooled on the strangest tales of local hauntings and grab some of their spooky merch.

 - Crypticon Seattle – special table hosted by a promotion team from Seattle’s ultimate horror con!